How to change the world, starting with yourself, and the importance of self-actualisation

 These quotes talk about changing the world, but I don’t think that’s the most important message.
 They also talk about personal responsibility, taking ownership of your own life, and changing yourself.

-In his famous work hierarchy of needs, Maslow listed self-actualisation as the need of the highest order, the one sitting at the top of the pyramid (although Maslow himself never showed these needs in a pyramid, that came later).
+In his famous work hierarchy of needs, Maslow listed self-actualisation as the need of the highest order, the one sitting at the top of the pyramid (although Maslow himself never showed these needs in a pyramid).
 Self-actualisation is about the realisation of one’s full potential, of achieving everything we can achieve, of being everything we can be.
 As Maslow put it, “what a man can be, he must be.”

 Excellence vs. Exigence